EnricoPicci/chat-code-angular/prompts.md

 The component has a search field that allows the user to search for articles by a search term.
 The component has a button that allows the user to fetch the articles from the Wikipedia API.
 The click event of the button should call the WikiService to fetch the articles.

+## Step 5: set WikiListComponent as the main component loaded by the app at the start

+add WikiList as the page loaded at the start of the application